 Definitive management of acute hemorrhage depends on the underlying cause, but usually requires surgery.

-Hemolytic uremic syndrome, disseminated intravascular coagulation (DIC), and thrombotic thrombocytopenic purpura (TTP) produce life-threatening rapid hemolysis.
-The underlying cause must be quickly assessed and treatment tailored accordingly to minimize end-organ damage and the likelihood of death.
 Treatment of DIC is aimed at the underlying cause.
-Corticosteroids and immunosuppression should be commenced if hemolytic uremic syndrome or TTP are suspected.
-Intravenous immunoglobulins (IVIG) or urgent plasmapheresis may be necessary for rapid clearance of autoantibodies.
+Corticosteroids and immunosuppression should be commenced if hemolytic uremic syndrome or TTP is suspected.
+Intravenous immunoglobulins or urgent plasmapheresis may be necessary for rapid clearance of autoantibodies.
 Antibody screening should be done prior to blood transfusion.
 Antibody-free blood products should be used to prevent additional alloimmune hemolysis.

-This condition is characterized by very high blood pressure in association with bilateral retinal changes, including exudates and hemorrhages, with or without papilledema.
-The most common symptoms include headaches (often occipital), visual disturbances, chest pain, dyspnea, and neurologic deficits.
-Results include cerebral infarction or hemorrhage, transient blindness or paralyses, seizures, stupor, or coma.
-The initial goal of therapy in hypertensive emergencies is to reduce mean arterial BP by no more than 25% (within minutes to 1 hour), then, if stable, to 160/100 to 110 mmHg within the next 2 to 6 hours.
+The initial goal of therapy in hypertensive emergencies is to reduce mean arterial blood pressure by no more than 25% (within minutes to 1 hour), then, if stable, to 160/100 to 110 mmHg within the next 2 to 6 hours.
 Labetalol is the agent of choice.

 If a patient has folate deficiency, it is essential to check for and correct any coexisting vitamin B12 deficiency before giving folate.
-Folate is believed to exacerbate inhibition of vitamin B12-containing enzymes, thereby worsening vitamin B12-associated neuropathy and subacute combined degeneration of the cord.
-If vitamin B12 levels are normal, methylmalonic acid levels should be checked to definitively exclude vitamin B12 deficiency, as this is a more sensitive test.
-An elevated serum methylmalonic acid indicates vitamin B12 deficiency, unless there is a history of renal insufficiency, where levels may be artificially elevated due to inadequate renal clearance.
+Folate is believed to exacerbate inhibition of vitamin B12-containing enzymes, thereby worsening vitamin B12-associated neuropathy and subacute combined degeneration of the spinal cord.

 It is important to identify patients with decreased physiologic reserve, such as those with coexisting cardiovascular or pulmonary disease, as these patients are less able to tolerate anemia and have more severe symptoms.